Mallku2/luasafe-redex/README.md

 2. Structure of the mechanization

-The modules' distribution mimics the structure of the semantics presented on the accompanying paper.
-Its main components are:
 * grammar.rkt: grammar of the language.
 * type_inference.rkt: mechanization of our type inference algorithm
 * typing.rkt: mechanization of our type checking algorithm